manish8561/project_with_graphql/README.md

 # Project with GraphQL
-This project includes graphql both in the backend(with Nest JS) and in the frontend(with React JS).
+This project includes graphql both in the backend with Nest JS, Mongoose and in the frontend(with React JS).